ads2357/symbiflow-docs/source/fasm-specification.rst

 File Syntax description
 -----------------------

-FASM is a line orientated format.
+FASM is a line oriented format.

 * A single FASM line will do nothing (blank or comments or annotations) or enable a set of features.
 * The FASM file format does not support line continuations.
 Enabling a feature will always be contained within one line.